 Button shapes is an accessibility feature that re-creates the outlines found around tappable interface elements in previous versions of iOS.
 While the new "naked" style button — plain text that more closely resembles a web link than a traditional faux-3D button treatment — maintains the same tap target size, it does make it harder to know exactly where that target is and where it ends.
 For anyone with eye-hand coordination impairment, button shapes can help increase accuracy and reduce frustration.

-How to increase contrast on iPhone and iPad
+How to increase contrast and reduce motion on iPhone and iPad

 Increase contrast is an accessibility feature that makes it easier to make out text and interface elements iPhone and iPad.
-While one of the modern design tenants at Apple is depth, achieved by layers of transparency and blur, for some people with visual impairments, it results mainly in noise and distraction.
-With increase contrast the transparency becomes solid and the blue becomes sharp, making everything clearer and easier to read, tap, and understand.
+While one of the modern design tenets at Apple is depth, achieved by layers of transparency and blur, for some people with visual impairments, it results mainly in noise and distraction.
+With increased contrast and reduced motion, the transparency becomes solid and the blue becomes sharp, making everything clearer and easier to read, tap, and understand.

 How to use FaceTime to make video calls on your iPhone or iPad